Sunday, December 23, 2007

 1. user reviews - again a very useful feature in determining which sites will warrant investigation is the "authority" feature.

-2. advanced searching features - the ability to search blogs by boolean search strategies - or thru browsing how the blogs themselves have tagged their areas of coverage.
+2. advanced searching features - the ability to search blogs by Boolean search strategies - or thru browsing how the blogs themselves have tagged their areas of coverage.

 3. self tagging - really liked the way I could assign tags to my blog to bring users interested in particular issues (in my case libraries, information science, and internet technologies).